 The strategies above can make your Facebook marketing pay off on a larger scale, but it's also difficult to reach enough people to affect change without paying to expand your presence.
 Competition for News Feed exposure is fierce, and companies that pay to boost their posts are getting better results than competitors that don't.

-Facebook offers several different advertising tools businesses can use, depending what their goals are.
+Facebook offers several different marketing tools businesses can use, depending what their goals are.
 You can target your posts at audiences using advertising filters - like income, interests and behavior - driving people to your website or other apps where they can learn more about your products and ultimately make a purchase.
 You can also run advertising that helps build your community on Facebook, like "page like" campaigns.